 Illegal SIM cards selling cause of NADRA hacking

 The Parliamentary Commission has express serious concern about the sale of illegal SIM cards in the country.
-And has instruct the FIA and also the Pakistani Telecommunications Authority (PTA) to take harsh action.
+And has instructed the the Pakistani Telecommunications Authority (PTA) to take harsh action.
 Against individuals, franchise companies, and cellular companies involve in this heinous crime.

 PTA chairman Amir Azim Bajwa tell the committee.
 That the PTA does not allow mobile companies to sell door-to-door SIM cards.
 Bajwa said sales of illegal SIM cards fell 600 percent in just one year.
 From 175,000 last year to 26,000 in October 2021.
 He admitt that the thumb casts of people were take illegally.

 Bajwa said all cellular operators (CMOs) have also been instruct to install Live Finger Detective (LFD) devices to dispense SIM cards.
 He said that a validation base on index fingers.
 Rather than thumbprints have discuss by PTA, NADRA, and CMOs for implementation.
 He adds that two CMOs, CMPak, and Ufone.
 Were fine Rs.
 100 million NADRA rupees 50m respectively.

 Highlighting the action taken.
 The PTA chairman said 2,962 retailers had been closed.
 532 franchises have receive warnings and 360,569.
 CNICs were blacklisted to sell new SIM cards.